 Regina is familiar with the “Troubles of Life” and she has learned firsthand that having “Faith” will see you through any obstacle.

-Regina lives in Richmond, Virginia and she is the Godmother of four amazing young adults, J’haun, India, Ciera and Jada.
+Regina lives in Fredericksburg, Virginia and she is the Godmother of three amazing young adults, India, Ciera and Jada.

-In addition to Regina’s advocacy for the returning citizen, she has changed the trajectory of countless children lives for the better forever through her nine years of employment with the Rappahannock Big Brothers Big Sisters, a one-to-one mentor organization that pairs mentors with mentees.
+In addition to Regina’s advocacy for the returning citizen, she has changed the trajectory of countless children lives for the better forever through her nine years of employment with the Big Brothers Big Sisters Greater Fredericksburg, a one-to-one mentor organization that pairs mentors with mentees.

-Regina’s inspiring message of faith is simple, “For we walk by faith, not by sight” (2 Corinthians 5:7).
-She hopes her books F.A.I.T.H. – Forsaking All I Trust Him and F.A.I.T.H.
-Confessions will strengthen, motivate and encourage those who have lost hope to take a quantum leap of faith to do the impossible, even when they are afraid.
+Regina’s inspiring message of faith is simple, “For we walk by faith, not by sight” (2 Corinthians 5:7) .
+She hopes her books F.A.I.T.H.
+Forsaking All I Trust Him, F.A.I.T.H.
+Confessions, Faith Hope and Light – A Journal through Life’s Journey, Flawed and Still Favored – The Beauty and the Boss, and Put Some Faith In That Funk will strengthen, motivate, and encourage those who have lost hope to take a quantum leap of faith to do the impossible even when they are afraid.